KadlagV-05/AWS-ECS-Hands-ON/README.md

 It plays a crucial role in ensuring that traffic is evenly distributed among the tasks running in your ECS cluster.

 ## High Level Steps:
-1.Creating a Cluster using EC2 Launch type
+1.Creating a Cluster using EC2 Launch type.<br>
-2.Create a Task Definition File
+2.Create a Task Definition File.<br>
-3.Create a service
+3.Create a service.<br>
-4.Set up Load Balancer
+4.Set up Load Balancer.<br>